LeKhan9/WebDev/README.md

 Various projects utilizing JavaScript, PHP, mySQL, HTML5, and CSS for Web Technologies/Mobile Computing class

+- When testing, hosted on server such as xampp

 Projects include:

 Applicant Filtration System -